-RDG 100 or ENL 100, OR minimum acceptable test scores for placement in college-level English.
+Prerequisite: ENL 100 OR minimum acceptable test scores for placement in college-level English.

-Laboratory Course: 3 hours lecture and 2 hours laboratory work each week
+Laboratory Course: 3 hours lecture and 2 hours laboratory work each week.

 This course will introduce and explore the basic principles of ecology.
 An overview and comparison of vertebrate organ systems will be presented.
 The course will also survey the taxonomy and organization of the plant and animal kingdoms.